Sep

 Isaiah 49:13

-This civil war of the saints in the distant future will be akin to the first war in heaven between Satan and his rebels on one side, and the archangel Michael and his angels on the other.
+This civil war of the saints in the distant future will remind of the first war in heaven between Satan and the other rebellious angels on one side, and the archangel Michael and the angels of God on the other.

 I have raised up one from the north, and he shall come: from the rising of the sun shall he call upon my name: and he shall come upon princes as upon morter, and as the potter treadeth clay.